Outstanding Invoice: Meaning & 5 Strategies to Collect Them

 The terms outstanding and overdue are often used interchangeably when describing the payment status of an invoice.
 But the two words are not synonyms and the difference is more than a semantic issue.

-2. When an invoice is overdue it means your client has not respected his payments terms and paid for a service.
+When an invoice is overdue it means your client has not respected their payments terms and paid for a service.
 The deadline to do so has now passed.
 This is also known as a past due invoice.

-• Cash is the oxygen of business owners - especially small business owners: Most companies measure their success in net credit sales.
+Cash is the oxygen of business owners, especially small business owners: Most companies measure their success in net credit sales.
 But what’s the point if cash doesn’t follow?
-Regardless of your last funding or the cash in your bank account, collecting payment is crucial and should be a priority to build a healthy and scaling business.
+Regardless of your last funding or the cash in your bank account, collecting outstanding payment is crucial and should be a priority to build a healthy and scaling business.

-• Accounts Receivables are expensive: collecting payment isn’t just about asking “bad payers” to pay their invoices.
+Accounts Receivables are expensive: Collecting payment isn’t just about asking “bad payers” to pay their outstanding invoices.
 Late payments sometimes mean underlying customer dispute, pricing disagreement, bad market fit, and bad debt.
 Detected too late, these can have a terrible impact on your business.

 Need help writing effective email reminders?
 Download our free email templates.